Quality-Commercial-Cleaning/.github/profile/README.md

 ---

 ## 💻 **How We Use Technology**
-We believe technology is the backbone of exceptional service delivery.
+We believe technology is the backbone of exceptional service delivery including in a company cleaning environment.
 Our team actively develops and maintains:
 - **APIs** for seamless ERP and mobile app integration.
 - Features for **remote functionality** to support areas with limited connectivity.